Venture capital

 Competition

-Venture capital investment is in high demand.
+Venture capital investment is in high demand and the process of attracting investment is extremely competitive.

 About your business